CurrentProjects.jpg

 2. Mexico – The Mazahua of Michoacan

 In the state of Michoacan, we are working with the Mazahua community in the town of Crescencio Morales to protect and promote the Mazahua culture and language.
-Living in the buffer zone around the famous Monarch Butterfly Reserve, the Mazahua are proud and strong but their land and culture are under great threat.
-Climate change and economic realities are such that many Mazahua leave to find work in cities and abroad and the forces of commerce, modernity and deforestation are having a profound effect on the connection of the community to their roots.
+Living in the buffer zone around the famous Monarch Butterfly Reserve, the Mazahua are proud and strong but their culture is under great threat.
+Many Mazahua leave to find work in cities and abroad and the forces of commerce, modernity and deforestation are having a profound effect on the connection of the community to their roots.
 The culture is stretched and loses relevance and the Mazahua language is increasingly not known by the young.
-We are creating a Casa de Cultura in Crescencio Morales as a gathering place for the community and a focus for workshops, crafts, textiles, music and dance, a classroom for teaching the Mazahua language and a vibrant destination for locals and tourists to learn about Mazahua culture, the Monarchs and local conservation.
+We are creating a Casa de Cultura in Crescencio Morales as a gathering place for the community and a focus for workshops, crafts, textiles, music, dance and Mazahua language lessons and a vibrant destination for locals and tourists to learn about Mazahua culture, traditions and crafts and local conservation.
+It will open this Spring.

 Download report